zGrga/numpy_quazi_torch/README.md

 # NUMPY QUAZI TORCH

-This library is created in order to desing custom machine learning models by using numpy library.
+This library was created in order to design custom machine learning models by using numpy library.
 The layers that are available are:

 +  `ConvolutionLayer` - 2D convolutional layer